Chart Color Schemes

 The level of cultural diversity witnessed in Red Hill was found to be above average when compared nationally for a number of language and cultural background related metrics

-Red Hill's population showed significant cultural diversity, with 29.6% born overseas and 24.0% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 48.0%.
-Judaism, however, was overrepresented compared to the Australian Capital Territory average (0.4% vs 0.6%).
+Red Hill's population showed high cultural diversity, with 29.6% born overseas and 24.0% speaking a language other than English at home.
+Christianity was the predominant religion, at 48.0%.
+Judaism, while still a minority, was more prevalent in Red Hill (0.4%) compared to Australian Capital Territory (0.2%).

 Frequently Asked Questions - Diversity